rongi/kotlin-blog/_posts/2017-09-09-breadcrumbs-rxjava-error-handling.markdown

 <img src="{{site.url}}{{site.baseurl}}/assets/hansel-and-gretel-breadcrumbs.jpg" alt="Drawing" style="width: 740px;"/>

-Once in a while, one of your observables will die and leave behind a crash log like this:
+Once in a while, one of your observables will crash and leave behind a crash log like this:

 <!-- <img src="{{site.url}}{{site.baseurl}}/assets/rxjava-breadcrumbs-log.jpg" alt="Drawing" style="width: 740px;"/> -->